sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

-## Cloud Deployment of Stroke Prediction Service using AWS Elastic Beanstalk -
+## Cloud Deployment of Stroke Prediction Service using AWS Elastic Beanstalk:

 Once my Stroke prediction was deloyed locally I also tried to deploy it to the cloud using AWS Elastic Beanstalk.
 This was done using a special utility Elastic Beanstalk command-line interface (CLI).